 In situations where there is market volatility, there are often opportunities that could be taken advantage of; for instance, if shares are at lower prices due to market falls.
 However, if you are already invested prior to this time you will also need to consider the exposure of your current investments and wealth protection.

-Ultimately investing inside and outside of your super can both beneficial as part of a long-term investment strategy.
+Ultimately investing inside and outside of your super can both be beneficial as part of a long-term investment strategy.
 An adviser will be able to work with you to decide which is more beneficial for you depending on your own unique situation.

 Speak with one of our advisers today to discuss which option is right for you.